 This course deals at an advanced level with contemporary approaches to leadership, missiology; and theology.
 The course is designed to enhance students' ability to approach each of these core elements in leadership in the context of religious organisations in a discerning way.
 It also provides an integrated approach.
 As a result it is expected that leaders will be able to provide a critique not only of various approaches to missiology, leadership and theology, but also to any lack of appropriate integration of these elements in their own leadership or that of others.

-articulate key features in contemporary models of leadership and critique these in the light of Christian theology;
+2. Articulate key features in contemporary models of leadership and critique these in the light of Christian theology;

-understand the context in which their leadership occurs and the impact context has on the way followers see the world;
+3. Understand the context in which their leadership occurs and the impact context has on the way followers see the world;

-Acknowledge the plural nature of the Christian leadership tradition and appreciate the implications for how leadership may be exercised;
+4. Articulate and appreciate the scriptural foundations of mission and leadership; value the plural nature of the Christian leadership tradition and appreciate the implications for how leadership may be exercised;

 Themes will include:

-(i) Conceptions of Leadership: Modern conceptions of leadership; the importance of context for leadership; the inner life of leaders;
+- Conceptions of Leadership: Modern conceptions of leadership; the importance of context for leadership; the inner life of leaders;

-(ii) Leadership and Missiology: Contemporary theologies of mission; Scriptural Foundations; leadership in the Christian tradition; women in leadership; the art of theologising.
+- Leadership and Missiology: Contemporary theologies of mission; Scriptural Foundations; leadership in the Christian tradition; women in leadership; the art of theologising.

-(iii) Modalities in Christian Leadership: Frameworks for leadership; specific dimensions of leadership; assessing leadership effectiveness.
+- Modalities in Christian Leadership: Frameworks for leadership; specific dimensions of leadership; assessing leadership effectiveness.

-(iv) The Practice of Leadership: Formulating the mission of the group; essential arts in leadership; perspectives on leadership; ecclesial requirements; keeping the mission alive.
+- The Practice of Leadership: Formulating the mission of the group; essential arts in leadership; perspectives on leadership; ecclesial requirements; keeping the mission alive.

 This course replaces THEO6020.
 If you have successfully completed THEO6020 you cannot enrol in this course.